-- 2. Fill out the application form.
-Do not sign it until you go to a notary.
+- Fill out the application form.
+Don't sign it until you go to a notary.
+A notary verifies signatures.
 Your application won't be processed unless it is signed in front of a notary.
-You can find a notary at your local courthouse, the department of motor vehicles and banks.
+You can find a notary at your local courthouse, the department of motor vehicles and many banks.
 Some schools have notaries too.
 You MUST bring along a photo ID when getting documents notarized.
 There may be a fee, but it should not be more than \$5.00. - 3.
 Mail the completed form, with your \$26.00 payment.
 You can pay with a check or money order made payable to "Minnesota Department of Health" or fill out your credit card information on the form.